pyPrarthan/Personal-Finance-Tracker/README.md

 3. **Summary**: Get a summary of total income, total expenses, and net savings.
 4. **Visualization**: Generate a plot to visualize income and expenses over time.
 5. **FinBot**: Chat with a Bot if you need any financial aid.

+## 🦾 FinBot Features:

+1. Financial Advice: Ask **FinBot** questions like **"How can I save more money?"** or **"What should I know about budgeting?"** for helpful insights.
+2. Interactive Chat: Chat with FinBot directly through the terminal to get quick financial tips.
+3. Seamless Integration: FinBot is integrated into the existing Personal Finance Tracker, making it a one-stop solution for managing and understanding your finances.
+4. Type 'exit' to return to main menu.

 ## 🛠️ How to Use